 Raising this flop is not necessarily good.
 While it is likely that you have the best hand at this stage, (barring your opponent holding a set or a hand like K-8, but both are pretty unlikely), you won’t earn much profit by raising.

 What you should recognize in this hand is that there are no profitable draws available on the board, and your hand is not very vulnerable which makes raising less profitable.
 However, when holding a hand like 9-9, on an 8-5-2 board, you should definitely raise because almost the entire deck consists of scare cards for you.
-Raising thus becomes imperative.
 You must learn to analyze the flop texture and see these differences to time your aggression correctly.

 Tight aggressive poker is all about careful, solid play that is geared to minimize your mistakes, while pushing your opponent to make them.
 By following this style and understanding when to change gears and when to apply the brakes, you will continually rack up good wins against the majority of the opponents you will face in cash games.

 But always remember that this playing style is no silver bullet.
 Tight aggressive poker play still has vulnerabilities that a good player will exploit.
-Nevertheless, it should definitely be part of your poker arsenal and you should wield this weapon mercilessly whether you play online or live.
+Nevertheless, it should definitely be part of your poker arsenal and you should wield this weapon mercilessly whether you play poker online or live.

 Visit the Strategy Section for more articles like this!